michieet/mtll-SDI-Project/README.md

 References will be included in this file.

 Task 1: Prepare rough sketch of layout plan
-Task 2: Do backbone code for page
+Task 2: Do skeleton code for page
 Task 3: Research and use necessary elements required - would like to do a dropdown box for "Proposed Activity" Task 4: Create an interactive calender to select dates Task 5: Styling to be done at the end when code works